ros-controls/roadmap/design_drafts/hardware_interface.md

 * The Sensor2 (Schunk FTC50 with CAN) is integrated as follows:
   * A new class `Schunk FTC50_ForceTorqueSensorHW_CAN` which extends `ForceTorqueSensorHW` is written.
   * Other steps are the same as for Sensor1.
-  This first part of configuration would change tok something like:
+  This first part of the configuration would change to something like:
   ```
   SensorSchunk:
     name: "Schunk Force Torque Sensor"